 Similarly, a 2015 article in the American Journal of Clinical Dermatology noted, "While resistance has emerged to all topical antimicrobial agents, erythromycin resistance is the most common and the drug has demonstrated waning efficacy relative to clindamycin."9

-In order to reduce the risk of antibiotic resistance, scientists recommend combining antibiotics with benzoyl peroxide or topical retinoids such as tretinoin, in addition to keeping treatment duration short.
+In order to reduce the risk of antibiotic resistance, scientists recommend replacing oral antibiotics with a topical treatment regimen, such as benzoyl peroxide and topical retinoids (tretinoin, adapalene, or tazarotene), whenever possible.

 A 2015 article in the American Journal of Clinical Dermatology states, "In an effort to reduce resistance, avoid using topical antibiotics as maintenance therapy or monotherapy.
 Instead, treatment should be combined with a topical retinoid and/or benzoyl peroxide and limited to the shortest possible duration.
 Furthermore, simultaneous use of oral and topical antibiotics should be avoided, especially if they are chemically different."9

-As we have seen in this article, treatment with antibiotics, especially for prolonged periods of time, leads to antibiotic resistance, and this resistance is becoming a significant worldwide problem that threatens to undermine our ability to treat bacterial infections at all in the future.
+As we have seen in this article, treatment with antibiotics, especially for prolonged periods of time, leads to antibiotic resistance, and this resistance is becoming a significant worldwide problem that threatens to undermine our ability to treat bacterial infections in the future.
 This could lead to people dying from even simple bacterial infections that we now routinely treat with antibiotics.
-We have also seen that some of the antibiotics that doctors commonly prescribe to treat acne are particularly prone to causing antibiotic resistance, and that practices such as limiting the duration of antibiotic treatment, only prescribing antibiotics for severe acne cases, and combining topical antibiotics with benzoyl peroxide or tretinoin can help reduce the development of antibiotic resistance.

-Given the dangers of antibiotics, they should only be used as drugs of last resort for your acne treatment.
-If deemed necessary, they should be administered sparingly and for short duration.
+Given the dangers of antibiotics, they should only be used as drugs of last resort for acne treatment.
+If deemed necessary, they should be administered sparingly and for short duration (less than 3 months).